rwxrob/zet/20211006152449/README.md

 # OCMS Credentials (Badges) Specification

+> WARNING: This document is now maintained at https://github.com/rwxrob/ocms/spec as of Sunday, October 2, 2022, 10:18:29AM EDT.
+Eventually, that will be a copy of whatever is at https://ocms.cc when that is up.

 This is the specification for Open Credential Merit System credentials, informally referred to as "badges".
 OCMS ("Occam's") badges are central to OCMS itself.
 (See <https://ocms.cc> for more.)